 Another way to possibly terminate your alimony payments includes petitioning to modify the payments.
 The court must find there is a material change in circumstances of one or both parties to move forward with a modification.
 Circumstances to modify alimony payments include:

-- A change in financial circumstances of either of the parties
+- A change in the financial circumstances of either of the parties

 - If the paying spouse receives a medical diagnosis or becomes disabled and is no longer able to work